sedran/serdarkuzucu.com/_posts/2025/03/2025-03-22-shortest-path-binary-matrix-pygame-1-intro.md

 ![Example](/assets/posts/shortest-path-simulation/example_grid.png){:width="600px"}

-Solving the problem for the above grid should give us `8` as the result since we are visiting eight locations to reach our destination.
+Solving the problem for the above grid should give us `7` as the result since we are visiting seven locations to reach our destination.
 This result includes start and end locations as well.

 This problem is a good exercise for practicing pathfinding algorithms and understanding how to deal with grid-based problems,